zwenergy/CPAK2040-Zero/README.md

 You need to order the PCB with **1.2 mm thickness**, **ENIG or hard gold** and **bevelled edges** at the connector.
 Using regular HASL is not recommended, as the PCB contacts quickly wear down, while solder may also rub onto the controller's connection pins.

-## Setting up the Pi Pico
+## Setting up the RP2040-Zero
-Hold down the BOOTSEL button, connect the Pi Pico via USB to your computer and drag'n'drop the .UF2 from the latest release onto the Pi Pico device.
+Hold down the BOOT button, connect the RP2040-Zero via USB to your computer and drag'n'drop the .UF2 from the latest release onto the RP2040-Zero device.

 ## Using the CPAK2040
 If you're using the CPAK2040 without the 3D printed case, make sure that you orientate the PCB correctly.
-It's noted on the PCB, which side should face the front of the controller ("controller cable side") and which to the back of the controller ("Z-trigger side").

 Initially, all virtual controller paks will be "corrupted", as they are not formatted as a controller pak data.
 Start a game using a controller pak and hold START during the startup, this will bring up the controller pak manager.